wpzoom/Social-Icons-Widget-by-WPZOOM/readme.txt

 **[View Demo](https://demo.wpzoom.com/social-icons/)**

-**Social Icons Widget** helps you to add quickly icons with links to your profiles from different social networks.
-The plugin includes 4 icon sets, which gives you the possibility to use the widget for more than just linking to your social networks.
+**Social Icons Widget & Block** helps you to add quickly icons with links to your profiles from different social networks.
+The plugin includes several icon sets, which gives you the possibility to use the widget for more than just linking to your social media profiles.
 You can use generic icons to add links to anything you want.

 > With the help of WPZOOM’s excellent Social Icons Widget plugin, you can link to all your social network profiles in no time, letting your visitors easily get in touch with you on all social media channels.
 > ⭐️⭐️⭐️⭐️⭐️